shamsa-abid/academic-kickstart/content/authors/admin/_index.md

   - Visitors
 ---

-I am currently working a Post-Doc Research Scientist at the Singapore Management University.
-I hold a Ph.D. in Computer Science from the Lahore University of Management Sciences (LUMS).
-My research interests include software reuse, code recommendation systems and information retrieval.
+I am currently working as a Post-Doc Research Scientist at the Singapore Management University with Professor Lingxiao Jiang.
+I work on AI models explainablity and trustworthiness.
+In particular, I am interested in evaluating code models for semantic clones detection.

+I obtained my PhD degree in Computer Science from the Lahore University of Management Sciences (LUMS), Pakistan.
+My Phd Supervisors are Dr. Shafay Shamail and Dr. Hamid Abdul Basit.
 My Ph.D. thesis is titled "Feature-driven API usage-based Code Example Recommendation for Opportunistic Reuse".